Emelieh21/touch-screen-pi-sonos-app/README.md

 **TuneIn Radio**

 TuneIn does not require any setup or credentials.
 At this moment, the app includes just two buttons to switch directly to the radio stations that I play the most (**Radio10** and **M80**).
-I did not integrate an option yet to search through radio stations.
-However, you can play any radio station that is on TuneIn if you know its station id.
+You can play any radio station that is on TuneIn if you know its station id.
 You can find tunein station ids via services like [radiotime](http://opml.radiotime.com/).
 If you visit this link you will find the information about the radio stations formatted like this:

 ```
 <outline URL="http://opml.radiotime.com/Tune.ashx?id=s103851" text="The Bluegrass Mix" type="audio" guide_id="s103851" preset_id="s103851" now_playing_id="s103851" image="http://cdn-radiotime-logos.tunein.com/s103851q.png" item="station" formats="mp3" genre_id="g63" subtext="Into The Blue" reliability="10" bitrate="128" current_track="Into The Blue" show_id="p410211"/>